Belœil, Belgium

 Belœil (/fr/; Baileul; Beleul) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 It is around 10 km south of Ath.
 On 1 January 2024 the municipality had 14,244 inhabitants.
-The total area is 62.26 km², giving a population density of 229 inhabitants per km².
+The total area is 62.26 km^{2}, giving a population density of 229 inhabitants per km^{2}.

 The municipality is named after the château of Belœil, once the seat of Charles-Joseph, 7th Prince of Ligne, a military officer and man of letters who corresponded with Jean-Jacques Rousseau and Voltaire.

 The park and the castle of the Princes of Ligne.

 Geography

 Location

 Both an agricultural and touristic municipality, Belœil spans an altitude ranging from 25 m in the west, near the E42 highway, to 95 m in the southeast, within the Stambruges forest.

 It is crossed from south to northeast by the Blaton-Ath canal and is bordered at its far southern edge, on a small portion of its territory, by the Nimy-Blaton-Péronnes canal.

 Belœil is also served from west to southeast by the N50 and to the south by the E42, due to its location 26 km from Tournai and 19 km from Mons.